Cost to Ship a Car Overseas: | How Much Does It Really Cost?

 Things to be taken into consideration while calculating the cost to ship a vehicle overseas are:

 - The Size and Weight of the War - While one cannot generalize, a compact car usually costs less to move than a large car.
-The smaller the car, the lesser the cost, especially if it needs packing materials to keep the car safe during transport.
+The smaller the car, the lesser the cost, especially if it needs packing materials to keep it safe during transport.
 Also, if the vehicle is an SUV, you can expect to get a bill of $2000 if the destination is Europe.
 However, when it is Australia that you are shipping to, even a standard-size car can cost you $2,950.
 Most companies use a standardized rate that considers the overall volume of the vehicle measured in cubic feet (CBF), the year of manufacture, the model, and the make of the car.
 So, a vehicle measuring 600 CBF with a height of 1.6 m can cost $1,300, and other charges.

-- Transportation – this consists of three things:
+- Transportation – This consists of three things:

-- The starting location till the terminal
+- The starting location to the terminal

 - While on the ship

-The transportation charges if it is door-to-door will vary if the route is as follows:
+The transportation charges, if it is door-to-door, will vary if the route is as follows:

 Car Transporters

-Now, common sense dictates that you cannot do it all by yourself and you need the help of professionals such as car transporters.
+Common sense dictates that you cannot do it all by yourself and need the help of professionals such as car transporters.
 You might find good deals with several car relocators with much experience shifting overseas.
 However, choose one with a good reputation with the Better Business Bureau (BBB).
 Also, never settle for the first company that you come across, but get quotations from at least 4 or 5.
 This will give you an idea of how things are charged and might give you points for bargaining.
 One of the charges that you can expect from the company is administrative charges.

 Foreign Rules